 However, that scenario isn’t always realistic.
 Convection ovens are expensive, take up significant space, and may require professional installation.

 If you rent, you’re often working with an existing oven that isn’t yours to replace.
 Even portable countertop convection ovens can be bulky and may not be allowed in smaller kitchens or shared spaces, like studio apartments or dorms.
-And if you do install a high-end built-in oven, you might not be able to take it with you if you move — something to consider before committing thousands of dollars.

 Air fryers, by comparison, are low-risk and easy to adopt.
 They’re much more affordable, don’t require installation, and work well even in compact kitchens.